spgarcica/Project_2018_II/README.md

 The xyz coordinates are stored at **traj.xyz** file.

+## Template

+There is a template for a dynamic with Helium at 300K and 1atm at template folder.

 ## Authors
 * Alejandro C. - *Initial geometry and makefile*
 * Cristian P. - *Integrators and Andersen implementation*